Maureen-Gatweri/Data-Science/README.md

 - Accessing an item in the middle would require you to remove all the items above it till you get to the item you want.
 - Stacks can contain duplicate values

+  ##Queues
+  # Definition of queues
+  A queue is a data structure that used for managing and storing data in a specific order.